 The inventive dishes showcase Seller's own journey through food, with menus featuring anthropomorphic illustrations by Rosie Blair.
 One of the most talked about dishes is 'bread and dripping', an edible candle is lit at the table and as the tallow melts you dip your bread into the 'wax'.
 Other dishes on the menu include Burnt onion, apple, gin and thyme, Scallops cucumber, and dill ash, beef cheek, stout and cauliflower yeast, Hot toddy and Bread and butter pudding.

 To encourage the literary theme this unique restaurant invites diners to leave their own inscribed book behind.
-The restaurant was the proud recipient of a coveted Michelin star in the 2014 edition of the Guide and has since been voted the OpenTable No.1 top UK restaurant 2014.
+The restaurant is the proud recipient of a coveted Michelin star as well as five rosettes in the AA Restaurant Guide.

 Restaurant Story is also featured in: Michelin Guide, Good Food Guide, Hardens, AA GuideRate this Restaurant